tomxi/PhD/bibliography/README.md

     - once we have a topology, we can quantatativly compare different trajectories on such a topology.
     These topologies, such as the tonnetz, are what I consider to be the language of a certain musical tradition.
 - Equality for All elements
-    - One mission of my work is to promote the indepence of each separable musical elements by study their trajectory in their respective spaces individually first before considering the guestault effect that is the multimodal coungruency/counterpoint that is made up of these individual trajectories.
+    - I'd like to promote the indepence of each separable musical elements by study their trajectory in their respective spaces individually first before considering the guestault effect that is the multimodal coungruency/counterpoint, made up of many individual trajectories.

 ### Bottom line:
 A music performance is like a ribbon dance in a (high dimentional) space, and when viewed from different perspectives produces different beautiful patterns, each making sense in their own right.
 The beauty of music is such that we can percieve all of these dimensions at once, with ease, and the meaning of music comes from the intereactions between these perspectives.

 ## Bibliography
 ---------